KarolGutkowski/xLungs3DExplorer/README.md

-# 3D Exploration Tool for Lung Tumors Data from xLugs
+# 3D Exploration Tool for Lung Tumors Data from xLungs

 ## Description
 This project is a 3D environment that allows you to interactively analyze the data from the [xLungs](https://www.mi2.ai/research-grants.html#x-lungs-2021-2024) project.